ubiquolabs/im-contactosms-sdk-js/README.md

 const shortlink = await api.shortlinks.createShortlink({
   long_url: "https://www.example.com/very-long-url-with-parameters",
   name: "My Shortlink",
+  alias: "promo2025",
   status: "ACTIVE"
 });

 if (shortlink.ok) {
   console.log("Shortlink created:", shortlink.data.short_url);
 }

+Alias is optional; when provided it must be at most 30 characters and cannot contain spaces.
+If you skip it the platform generates a token automatically.
 ```

 ## API Reference